SAP-archive/cloud-spring-boot-sample/README.md

 Clone the repo, `https://github.com/SAP/cloud-spring-boot-sample.git`, or [download the latest release](https://github.com/SAP/cloud-spring-boot-sample/archive/master.zip).

-To run the app stand-alone with an embedded Tomcat run
+To run the app stand-alone with an embedded Tomcat simply run the following command:

 ``mvn spring-boot:run``